Westminster University (Utah): Olympians

 More than 50 Olympians have pursued their educational aspirations at Westminster, earning degrees along with 10 medals.
 The Griffins have competed in at least four Winter Olympic Games.
 Most of them as part of a 2005–2018 partnership between the college and U.S. Ski and Snowboard.
 Twenty-three Westminster students made up 10% of Team USA in Sochi and 18 students competed in the 2018 Pyeongchang games.
 In the 2022 Winter Olympics, 8 Olympians from Westminster represented four countries in Beijing: the U.S., Philippines, Ireland and Slovenia.
 One alum will compete in qualifying races for the 2022 USA Paralympic alpine skiing team.

-History
+Athletics history

 The intercollegiate athletic teams were formerly called the Parsons, and Westminster was a member of the RMAC (in the NAIA), joining the conference in the summer of 1967 for football, basketball, and other team sports.
 A financial crisis at the school in 1979 caused it to discontinue intercollegiate athletics.
 Beginning in the 1990s, Westminster gradually began to restore its intercollegiate athletic program in the NAIA as the Griffins; it joined NCAA Division II in 2015 and returned to the RMAC, gaining full member status in 2018.